skychil/kombol/README.md

  * Easily adjustable tent & tilt
  * Integrated wrist rests

 Something like a cross between a Kyria/Elora and a GergoPlex Heavy.
+I also like the corne design

 The real innovation is in the layout I created.
 I love using it, and hope it will inspire you when you design your own layout.
 </details>